 In this article, our colleague from Gurcan Partners İstanbul Office, Tax Advisor Özen Şahinoğlu Özdemir will mention Company Taxation in Turkey with all details.

-Classification of the Taxes
+Classification Of The Taxes

 We can explore Turkish Tax System in terms of direct-indirect classification.